kausarahmad/FYP/README.md

 # FYP
-The purpose of this chatbot is to assist car buyers and sellers in deciding when, where, and which cars are most profitable.
-The chatbot has been designed with the help of the Python module known as Rasa.
+CarBazaar is a chatbot to assist car buyers and sellers in deciding when, where, and which cars are most profitable.
+The chatbot has been designed with the help of Rasa.
 The project is accessible as a web and mobile application.
 # Modules of The Project
 ## Data Cleaning
 In the first module, the task was to analyze the 4 million rows of data and to clean specific columns with intense care that were paramount to training an adequate model.
 The columns that were given the greatest attention were 'location' and 'badge'.